-The geodatabase supports several broad types of validation rules: attribute validation rules, network connectivity rules, and relationship rules.
+The geodatabase supports several broad types of validation rules: attribute validation rules, geometric network connectivity rules, and relationship rules.
+(You need an ArcEditor or ArcInfo license to apply and validate relationship rules and geometric network connectivity rules.)
 It is important to understand that these validation rules can be broken; in certain cases, a geodatabase permits invalid objects to be stored in the database.